 Whether she knew of her husband’s inner turmoil at the time or was simply enchanted by the idea of playing make-believe, Gerda encouraged Einar to dress as Lili when they went out.
 They would dress in expensive gowns and furs and attend balls and social events.
 They would tell people that Lili was Einar’s sister, visiting from out of town, a model whom Gerda was using for her illustrations.

-Eventually, those closest to Elbe began to wonder whether or not Lili was an act or not, as Elbe seemed far more comfortable as Lili than she ever had as Einar.
+Eventually, those closest to Lili Elbe began to wonder whether or not Lili was an act or not, as she seemed far more comfortable as Lili Elbe than she ever had as Einar Wegener.
 Soon, Elbe confided in her wife that she felt she’d always been Lili and that Einar was gone.

 To further her excitement, Magnus had hypothesized a surgery that could permanently transform her body from male to female.
-Without a second thought, she relocated to Dresden, Germany to have the surgery done.
+Without a second thought, she relocated to Dresden, Germany to have the surgery performed.

 Over the next two years, Lili Elbe underwent four major experimental surgeries, some of which were the first of their kind (one had been attempted in part once before).
 A surgical castration was performed first, followed by the transplantation of a pair of ovaries.
 A third, unspecified surgery took place shortly thereafter, though its exact purpose was never reported.

-The medical procedures, if they were documented, remain unknown in their specifics today, as the Institute for Sexual Research’s library was destroyed by the Nazis in 1933.
+The medical procedures, if they were documented, remain unknown in their specifics today, as the library of the Institute for Sexual Research was destroyed by the Nazis in 1933.

 The surgeries were revolutionary for their time, not only because it was the first time they’d been done, but because synthetic sex hormones were only in the very early, still mostly theoretical stages of development.

 However, because she was now a woman, the King of Denmark voided her marriage to Gerda.
-Due to Elbe’s new life, Gerda went her own way, determined to let Elbe live her life on her own.
-And indeed she did, living unencumbered by her warring personalities and eventually accepting a marriage proposal from an old friend.
+Due to Elbe’s new life, Gerda Wegener went her own way, determined to let Elbe live her life on her own.
+And indeed she did, living unencumbered by her warring personalities and eventually accepting a marriage proposal from an old friend named Claude Lejeuene.